 BUILD Act Creates New U.S. Development Finance Institution

 The final legislation includes strengthened environmental and social provisions.
-Importantly, the legislation mandates an independent accountability office to receive complaints of harm related to the IDFC’s activities.
+Importantly, the legislation mandates an independent accountability office to receive complaints of harm related to the USDFC’s activities.

 Read more about our policy advocacy to strengthen accountability at international financial institutions here.